dotherightthing/wpdtrt-npm-scripts/README.md

 #### 3. .github

-This folder contains a configuration file for Github actions (Continuous Integration).
+This folder contains configurations file for Github (Continuous Integration) Actions.

 Please commit this folder and push it to your Github repository.